From 9 years old.

 On the occasion of the publication of the collective work

-Thirty survivors from France, the youngest of whom is 75 years old, gathered together and nine of them testify in this work.
-Most of the witnesses arrived after 1945 and their "interwoven" accounts relate mainly their journey in occupied France.
-This lively, pedagogical and accomplished collective work is read in one sitting and deserves to be reread as it teaches new knowledge about the relations between European Jews and the country of the Caudillos and the Juntes.
+Thirty survivors from France, the youngest of whom is 75 years old, came together and nine of them testify in this book.
+Most of the witnesses arrived after 1945 and their "intertwined" stories relate mainly their journey in occupied France.
+This lively, pedagogical and accomplished collective work is to be read in one go and deserves to be reread as it teaches new knowledge on the relations between European Jews and the country of the Caudillos and Juntes.

 In the presence of